NuGet/NuGetDocs/site/Docs/Contribute/Contributing-to-NuGet.markdown

 ## Contributing Code

-<p class="info">Contributing code refers to making a contribution to the source code for NuGet itself
-and does not pertain to adding packages to a NuGet feed.
+<p class="info">Contributing code refers to making a contribution to the source code for NuGet itself and does not pertain to adding packages to a NuGet feed.</p>

-Miguel de Icaza has a good post on <a href="http://tirania.org/blog/archive/2010/Dec-31.html">Open Source Contribution Etiquette</a> that is worth reading, as the guidance he gives applies well to NuGet.
+Miguel de Icaza has a good post on [Open Source Contribution Etiquette](http://tirania.org/blog/archive/2010/Dec-31.html) that is worth reading, as the guidance he gives applies well to NuGet.

 ### Getting Started

 The first order of business is to get yourself familiar with the product (and depending on the type of contribution you wish to make, the code).

 1. Subscribe to the NuGet <a title="NuGet Discussions" href="http://nuget.codeplex.com/discussions">discussion list</a> by making sure you have a CodePlex.com account and turning on notifications for the **Discussions** tab.
 2. Download the latest release and try the product out.